 From the 1777 original that had 13 stars and 13 stripes for the American colonies, there have been many changes and iterations of the flag.
 Each time a state was added to the union, a star was added.
 We, of course, now stand with 50 stars and 13 stripes.

-The flag can be displayed for all 24 hours.
+The Flag can be displayed for all 24 hours.

 While it is Federal law that the flag should be displayed from sunrise to sunset (unless there’s inclement weather), there are measures that can be taken to show the flag for all 24 hours.
 All that needs to be added is proper illumination of the flag so it can be seen in the dark.